lamalab-org/MatText/docs/tokenizers.md

 ## Updating Vocabulary in the Tokenizers

-The MatText Tokenizers allows one to update the vocabulary or load a custom vocabulary file.
+The MatText tokenizers allow one to update the vocabulary or load a custom vocabulary file.

 Default vocabulary can be determined by calling the `vocab` attribute.